jongeyer/sea/_posts/2018-03-01-chiangmai.md

 ---

-After Chiang Rai we returned to Chiang Mai for a short prep time to get ready for our trip to Myanmar.
+After Chiang Rai we returned to Chiang Mai looking to have some down time to get ready for our trip to Myanmar.
 First we spent a week east of the Old City, and then we spent a few days on the west side of Chiang Mai, closer to the airport.